manumay1962/TrailerX/README.md

 Vercel — For seamless and reliable deployment, making TrailerX accessible to everyone, everywhere.

+# API Used
+TMDB API (The Movie Database) for fetching trailers, actor information, and movie/TV show data.

 # 📬 Contact
 Feel free to reach out for feedback or collaboration:
 📧 manumay8@gmail.com